 About Graphics Formats

 EPS: Encapsulated Postscript.
 This is a “vector” file, scalable to any size within graphics software such as the Adobe Creative Suite.
-Also usable within Powerpoint.
+This format is usually preferred by vendors.

 AI: Adobe Illustrator.
 This is also a source vector file, editable and scalable to any size and resolution needed.
 Requires the Adobe Creative Suite.

-TIF, BMP, JPG: Bitmapped formats that have fixed resolutions.
+TIF, PNG, JPG: Bitmapped formats that have fixed resolutions.
 Do not enlarge these files, or pixels will show.